danieltan1517/teh_tarik/phase1/README.md

 * References must always be valid.
 A reference cannot go out of scope
 * Variables cannot be borrowed as mutable and immutable at the same time

+There are many software programs that are unrepresentable when using a borrow checker.
+To turn off the borrow checker to represent those structures you can use `unsafe` to represent those critical sections.
+Ideally, `unsafe` programs should be minimized.

 ### Hello Rust!

 Let us begin with a simple "Hello Rust!" program: